 Image source: pixabay

-Recent reports suggest that American consumers have recently hit an indeed scary milestone.
-As per reports released by the Federal Reserve, they have the highest outstanding debt, mostly in the form of credit card debt as ever seen in the history of America.
-In the month of June, 2017, Americans owed $1.022 trillion in revolving debt and this figure even beats the record set in 2008 April when consumers owed a collective amount of $1.02 trillion in revolving credit.
+Recent reports suggest that American consumers have recently hit a scary milestone.
+According to the Federal Reserve, Americans have the highest outstanding debt, mostly in the form of credit card debt than ever before.
+In June 2017, Americans owed $1.022 trillion in revolving debt and this figure even beats the record set in 2008 April when consumers owed a collective amount of $1.02 trillion in revolving credit.
 This record serves as a warning signal for Americans to focus on credit card debt.
-Even when you feel the debt is manageable; know that there could be a sudden emergency which can keep you away from real mess.
+Even when you feel the debt is manageable; know that there could be a sudden emergency that can keep you away from a real mess.

 So, what are the few things that the credit card companies don’t let you know so that you fall deeper into the vicious cycle of debt?
 If you don’t want to deceive yourself and fall prey to few emergencies, you should know the different things that the credit card companies don’t want you to know.
 Here are few points that you should know.

-While your credit card can have a maximum interest rate which is mentioned in the place of ‘terms and conditions’, there isn’t any legal cap actually.
-There are various states which have usury laws which regulate the loan interest rates but they are only applicable to the banks within the state.
+While your credit card can have a maximum interest rate which is mentioned in the place of “terms and conditions”, there isn’t any legal cap actually.
+There are various states which have usury laws that regulate the loan interest rates but they are only applicable to the banks within the state.
 This is why the biggest credit card companies are imbibed in North Dakota, Delaware, which are the 2 places where there aren’t any usury laws.